mariesophiet/master_thesis/docs/supported_algorithms.md

 ## OpenSSL Algorithms

 ### Algorithm Support Summary
-OpenSSL 3.5.0 introduces native support for the NIST-standardised post-quantum cryptographic algorithms **ML-KEM**, **ML-DSA**, and **SLH-DSA**.
+OpenSSL 3.5.0 introduces native support for the NIST-standardised PQC algorithms **ML-KEM**, **ML-DSA**, and **SLH-DSA**.
 This project integrates these algorithms for TLS benchmarking where possible.
 However, some limitations affect their usage in performance testing and handshake scenarios:

 #### Known Limitations
 - **ML-DSA** and **SLH-DSA** are currently not supported by the OpenSSL `speed` utility, making them unavailable for cryptographic performance benchmarking.

-- **SLH-DSA** is supported at the provider level (e.g., for generating X.509 certificates) but is not yet integrated into the OpenSSL TLS stack (`s_client`, `s_server`, or `speed`).
-Its future integration into TLS 1.3 is being tracked via this [IETF draft](https://datatracker.ietf.org/doc/html/draft-reddy-tls-slhdsa-01).
+- **SLH-DSA** while supported at the provider level (e.g., for certificate generation), has not yet been integrated into OpenSSL's TLS stack (`s_client`, `s_server`, `speed`).
+Its inclusion in TLS 1.3 is under consideration via this [IETF draft](https://datatracker.ietf.org/doc/html/draft-reddy-tls-slhdsa-01).
 Until then, SPHINCS+ from the OQS-Provider will be used as a placeholder for stateless hash-based signatures in TLS tests.

 - The **X448MLKEM1024** Hybrid-PQC KEM is implemented and supported by OpenSSL's `speed` tool, but not registered as a TLS group.
-It is excluded from handshake testing, though it remains available for standalone benchmarking and non-TLS evaluations.
+It is excluded from handshake testing, though it remains available for TLS speed testing within this project.

 #### Classical Algorithm Benchmarks
 To provide performance baselines for comparison, classical algorithms are also included in TLS benchmarking: